 - If you intend to conduct fMRI experiments, select the ‘Biomedical Research’ options in Q1 and Q3.

 - When you reach the Course page, complete all the required modules.

 Unlike many other majors, Psychology does not include a formal capstone course.
 Students meet with the capstone coordinator and other faculty roughly 4-6 times per semester to present ideas, discuss findings, and troubleshoot challenges.
 The schedule will be determined by the capstone coordinator.

 Format of capstone report

-The final product should be in the range of 8,000 to 10,000 words and formatted as if for a typical psychology journal article.
-The report should include an abstract, introduction, methods, results, and discussion along with a bibliography.
+The final product should be in the range of 3,000 to 10,000 words and formatted as if for a typical psychology journal article.
+(The ideal length should be discussed with the thesis supervision, and would depend on the complexity of the topic, the number of studies, graduate school requirements, etc.) The report should include an abstract, introduction, methods, results, and discussion along with a bibliography.
 The thesis should use formatting guidelines from the APA and use APA conventions for statistics, citations, and references.